-It has been almost exactly ten months to the day that Cecil the Lion was shot by a trophy hunter in Zimbabwe.
+It has been almost ten months since Cecil the Lion was shot by a trophy hunter in Zimbabwe.
 Yet, despite the usual pattern of short-lived news and even shorter attention spans seen in social media, Cecil’s legacy is enduring.
-A quick social media scan of hashtags like #JusticeForCecil and #CecilTheLion shows that conversations and tempers are still running hot.
+A quick social media scan of hashtags like #JusticeForCecil and #CecilTheLion shows that conversations and tempers are still hot.

-The social media storm set in motion by Cecil’s demise has caught the attention of conservationists, activists and scientists alike and they are seizing the opportunity to create widespread awareness and to secure funding and support for conservation.
+The social media storm set in motion by Cecil’s demise has caught the attention of conservationists, activists, and scientists alike, and they are seizing the opportunity to create widespread awareness and secure funding and support for conservation.

 A group of activists have taken this concept further and translated it into an online petition to establish a “UNESCO World Heritage Species” programme.

-The idea of recognising the value of wildlife by awarding UNESCO World Heritage status is interesting, and it is conceivable that it would be helpful in securing funding and support for the conservation efforts of the species under its protection.
-But the scheme as proposed in reference to Cecil does have the flaw of awarding this status based purely on the likeability of a certain species – not its importance in the ecosystem, or the severity of the threat to its survival.
-It’s the “terror of the cute” taken to an official level – “Terror of the cute” being the term by which some conservationists complain about the level of attention awarded to flagship species like Panda bears, as opposed to, for example, the Addax.
+The idea of recognising the value of wildlife by awarding UNESCO World Heritage status is interesting, and it is conceivable that it would help secure funding and support for the conservation efforts of the species under its protection.
+But the scheme as proposed about Cecil does have the flaw of awarding this status based purely on the likeability of a certain species – not its importance in the ecosystem, or the severity of the threat to its survival.
+It’s the “terror of the cute” taken to an official level.
+“Terror of the Cute” is the term by which some conservationists complain about the level of attention awarded to flagship species like Panda bears, as opposed to, the Addax.
 You don’t know what an Addax is?
 Don’t worry – neither did we without looking it up, but it proves the point.
 And for the record, it’s an antelope whose population in the wild numbers only about 300, which makes the Giant Panda look good at a recent estimate of 1600 individuals in the wild.

-The Guardian article goes on to introduce an interesting addition to the UNESCO World Heritage Species that would address this shortcoming: Much like there currently is a category for “natural” and “cultural” heritage sites, there could be two categories for “Heritage Species” – a “cultural” one for those species that we have a strong association with (Yes, the panda.
-Alongside lions, elephants, and tigers, probably), and an “evolutionary” one – where the loss of the species would not leave a void on our TV screens or in our collective conscience, but in evolution, as distinct evolutionary traits that took millions of years to form would disappear forever – for example a platypus.
+The Guardian article goes on to introduce an interesting addition to the UNESCO World Heritage Species that would address this shortcoming: much like there currently is a category for “natural” and “cultural” heritage sites, there could be two categories for “Heritage Species”.
+A “cultural” one for those species that we have a strong association with.
+For example, the pandas, lions, elephants, and tigers, and an “evolutionary” one.
+These species would not leave a void on our TV screens or in our collective conscience, but in evolution, as distinct evolutionary traits that took millions of years to form would disappear forever – for example a platypus.

-And this is where the true potential of the scheme might lie.
+This is where the true potential of the scheme might lie.
 Returning to the Disney theme, this is the effect of the side-kick animals.
 Think Pumba in the Lion King – a warthog would not normally win the contest for “most iconic species”, but on any given game drive in South Africa there will be at least one person crying “Pumba” with delight on spotting a warthog.
-And that is absolutely fine – more than fine, actually, as it is testament to people taking an interest in a previously rather ignored species, purely due to that species having received some extra exposure.
+That is fine as it is a testament to people taking an interest in a previously rather ignored species, purely due to that species having received some extra exposure.

 So what do you think?
 Is the amount of attention that is focused on one animal diverting attention from other conservation issues and species that need protection?
 Or should we embrace the wave of public outrage about Cecil the Lion to create awareness for a greater cause?